projectcalico/calico/networking/determine-best-networking.md

 #### Kubernetes networking basics
 The Kubernetes network model defines a “flat” network in which:
-- every pod get its own IP address
+- Every pod get its own IP address.
-- pods on any node can communicate with all pods on all other nodes without NAT.
+- Pods on any node can communicate with all pods on all other nodes without NAT.

-This creates a clean, backwards-compatible model where Pods can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load balancing, application configuration, and migration.
-Network segmentation can be defined using Network Policies to restrict traffic within this base networking capabilities.
+This creates a clean, backwards-compatible model where pods can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load balancing, application configuration, and migration.
+Network segmentation can be defined using network policies to restrict traffic within these base networking capabilities.

 Within this model there’s quite a lot of flexibility for supporting different networking approaches and environments.
-The details of exactly how the network is implemented depend on the combination of CNI, network, and cloud-provider plugins being used.
+The details of exactly how the network is implemented depend on the combination of CNI, network, and cloud provider plugins being used.

 #### CNI plugins
 CNI (Container Network Interface) is a standard API which allows different network implementations to plug into Kubernetes.
 Kubernetes calls the API any time a pod is being created or destroyed.
-There are 2 types of CNI plugins:
+There are two types of CNI plugins:
 - CNI network plugins: responsible for adding or deleting pods to/from the Kubernetes pod network.
 This includes creating/deleting each pod’s network interface and connecting/disconnecting it to the rest of the network implementation.
 - CNI IPAM plugins: responsible for allocating and releasing IP addresses for pods as they are created or deleted.
 Depending on the plugin, this may include allocating one or more ranges of IP addresses (CIDRs) to each node, or obtaining IP addresses from an underlying public cloud’s network to allocate to pods.

 #### Cloud provider integrations
-Kubernetes cloud provider integrations are cloud specific controllers that can configure the underlying cloud network to help provide Kuberenetes networking.
+Kubernetes cloud provider integrations are cloud-specific controllers that can configure the underlying cloud network to help provide Kuberenetes networking.
 Depending on the cloud provider, this could include automatically programming routes into the underlying cloud network so it knows natively how to route pod traffic.

 #### Kubenet
 Kubenet is an extremely basic network plugin built into Kubernetes.
 It does not implement cross-node networking or network policy.
 It is typically used together with a cloud provider integration that sets up routes in the cloud provider network for communication between nodes, or in single node environments.
-Kubenet is not compatible with Calico.
+Kubenet is not compatible with {{site.prodname}}.

 #### Overlay networks
 An overlay network is a network that is layered on top of another network.
-In the context of Kubernetes an overlay network can be used to handle pod-to-pod traffic between nodes on top of an underlying network that is not aware of pod IP addresses or which pods are running on which nodes.
+In the context of Kubernetes, an overlay network can be used to handle pod-to-pod traffic between nodes on top of an underlying network that is not aware of pod IP addresses or which pods are running on which nodes.
 Overlay networks work by encapsulating network packets that an underlying network doesn’t know how to handle (for example using pod IP addresses) within an outer packet which the underlying network does know how to handle (for example node IP addresses).
 Two common network protocols used for encapsulation are VXLAN and IP-in-IP.

 The main advantage of using an overlay network is that it reduces dependencies on the underlying network.
 For example, you can run a VXLAN overlay on top of almost any underlying network, without needing to integrate with or make any changes to the underlying network.

 The main disadvantages of using an overlay network are:
 - A slight performance impact.
-The process of encapsulating packets takes a small amount of CPU, and the extra bytes required in the packet to encode the encapsulation (VXLAN or IP-in-IP headers) reduces the maximum size of inner packet that can be sent, which in turn can mean needing to sending more packets for the same amount of total data.
+The process of encapsulating packets takes a small amount of CPU, and the extra bytes required in the packet to encode the encapsulation (VXLAN or IP-in-IP headers) reduces the maximum size of inner packet that can be sent, which in turn can mean needing to send more packets for the same amount of total data.
 - The pod IP addresses are not routable outside of the cluster.
 More on this below!

 #### Cross-subnet overlays
 In addition to standard VXLAN or IP-in-IP overlays, {{site.prodname}} also supports “cross-subnet” modes for VXLAN and IP-in-IP.
 In this mode, within each subnet, the underlying network acts as an L2 network.
-Packets being sent within a single subnet are not encapsulated, so you get the performance of a non-overlay network.
-Packets being sent across subnets are encapsulated, like a normal overlay network, reducing dependencies on the underlying network (without the need to integrate with or make any changes to the underlying network).
+Packets sent within a single subnet are not encapsulated, so you get the performance of a non-overlay network.
+Packets sent across subnets are encapsulated, like a normal overlay network, reducing dependencies on the underlying network (without the need to integrate with or make any changes to the underlying network).

 Just like with a standard overlay network, the underlying network is not aware of pod IP addresses and the pod IP addresses are not routable outside of the cluster.